rpeszek/my-blogs/posts/2021-12-01-types-in-ts.md

 How cool!

-(The above code may require something like `strictNullChecks` compiler flag.
+_The above code may require something like `strictNullChecks` compiler flag.
 In this post I assume compiler features are enabled, something you get by default with scaffolding, e.g. using `create-react-app my-project --template typescript`.
-The code examples have been tested with TypeScript v4.4.4 and v4.5.2.)
+The code examples have been tested with TypeScript v4.4.4 and v4.5.2.
+This post is a pandoc transformation of a markdown document and code examples are not interactive.
+However, many code examples are published in ts-notes folder in this repo: [_add_blank_target ts-experiments](https://github.com/rpeszek/ts-experiments)_

 Talking about my "literal" excitement, my next play example implements `Either` (I am not trying to implement my own Either type, only to play with the language):